KislayKaran/Walmart_Supermarket/(F)_Consumer_Purchase/Readme.md

 But we will be considering the Purchase history of 5 states only.

-['TX','FL','CA','NC','GA']  :   For Texas, Florida, California, North Carolina,Gorgeia State.
+['TX','FL','CA','NC','GA']  :   For Texas , Florida , California , North Carolina ,Gorgeia State.

 -------------------------------------------------------------------------------------------------------------------------------------------